 top of page

-This is a reminder that the General Election is on Tuesday, November 8th!
+This is a reminder that the General Election is on Tuesday, November 5th!
 The Sierra Club Long Island Group is proud to endorse many environmental leaders in this upcoming election.

 The Sierra Club's grassroots volunteer activists considered candidates' records, reviewed responses to our questionnaire, and interviewed those willing to meet with us.
 Our list of those we have endorsed in Long Island races is below.
 If you'd like to get involved in one of the races in your area, reach out to the campaign today!
 Contacts for each campaign can be found here.

-SIERRA CLUB LONG ISLAND CANDIDATES RECOMMENDED FOR ENDORSEMENT
+SIERRA CLUB RECOMMENDED CANDIDATES FOR 2024

 Nassau County